 Significance of Commonwealth Day

-Commonwealth countries celebrate Commonwealth Day every year on the 24th of May.
+Commonwealth countries celebrate Commonwealth Day every year on the Second Monday in March.
 This day's significance is for all Commonwealth members to unilaterally reiterate their commitment to equality, peace, and democracy of all the members of this organization.

 In a word, we can say that Commonwealth Day is celebrated in a bid to promote humanity and solidarity.
 It is an opportunity for all members to address their problems, find solutions, and support each other.